Need our help?

-b) the Candidate self-terminates their employment with You (whether by provision of written notice or by ceasing to attend Your offices or place of work) within 60 days of the start date, then You can Engage an existing Candidate at no extra cost or We shall re-engage Your selected Service Option to You in respect of the Vacancy for a further period of up to 8 weeks provided You continue to comply with Your Obligations.
+b) You or the Candidate terminate(s) the Candidate’s employment with You (whether by provision of written notice or by ceasing to attend Your offices or place of work) within 60 days of the start date, then You can Engage an existing Candidate at no extra cost or We shall re-engage Your selected Service Option to You in respect of the Vacancy for a further period of up to 8 weeks provided You continue to comply with Your Obligations.
 Within the 60 Day Candidate Guarantee Service period, You will not be required to pay any additional Fee following a new Engagement to the Vacancy (this applies to one new Engagement only) as a result of using the 60 Day Candidate Guarantee Service.

 11.2 The 60 Day Candidate Guarantee Service cannot be applied to an Engagement made as a result of the 60 Day Candidate Guarantee Service, an Engagement made on a temporary and/or short-term contract basis, or an Engagement made on a vacancy different to the Vacancy.